SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 Firstly, we need to create an account at [https://test.pypi.org/](https://test.pypi.org/).
 Click the register link to the top right, and fill in your account details.
-Once you've created your account, you may receive an email asking you to verify the account creation.
+Once you've created your account, click the link to request a verification email and then click the link in the email to verify your account.

 Now, we need to tell Poetry about our account on the test PyPI server.
 When we enter the second of the following commands, Poetry will also ask us to enter our password: